dmerejkowsky/kata-ugly-trivia/README.md

 Try and do this without changing the production code too much.

+Once the run of the game is deterministic, you can write a test.

+It should compare the actual output with an expected output (stored in a text file).

+In case a bug is introduced in the pcoduction code, the test should fail, showing the lines that have changed.

 ## Step 2

 Measure coverage and try to improve it.